 The guidelines instruct users to determine the applicable Chapter Two guideline by referring to Appendix A (Statutory Index) for the offense of conviction (i.e., the offense conduct charged in the indictment or information of which the defendant was convicted).
-Section 2B5.3 serves as the primary sentencing guideline for the intellectual property offenses described above.
+Section 2B5.3 (Criminal Infringement of Copyright or Trademark) serves as the primary sentencing guideline for the intellectual property offenses described above.